Should I be worried about a cease and desist letter?

 Summary

 Cease and desist letters are not legal proceedings, and you are not obliged to respond.
 Often they are a precursor to litigation, so it is essential that you engage with the sender.
 Your response should be prompt to avoid the matter escalating but must not be so hasty that it prejudices your position.
 You should not respond before you have taken legal advice.
-Your solicitor will help you develop the best strategy to respond to the cease and desist letter, in a way that will will seek to protect your business interests whilst minimising the risk of litigation.
+Your solicitor will help you develop the best strategy to respond to the cease and desist letter, in a way that will seek to protect your business interests whilst minimising the risk of litigation.

 What next?